xsburg/react-marionette/README.md

 ## Installation

-The velocity-react library is provided as an NPM package:
+The react-marionette library is provided as an NPM package:

 ```
 $ npm install --save react-marionette